Khafli/kelompok-4/README.md

 ## 2. Project Title

-Number Guessing Game
+Package cost calculator

 ---

 ## 3. Project Description

-This program is a simple game in which the player must guess a number determined by the computer.
+This program is a simple program that is used to calculate the price of a package delivery based on the weight, distance, and servis.

 ---